Bottlebooks Knowledge Base

 • Organizers' and Partners' Resources: Events and Collections

-• How to Set up and Manage an Event or Collection
+• How to Setup and Manage an Event or Collection

 • Managing Your Event or Collection Settings

 So, you've created your new event or collection and have already followed our instructions in order to set up its name, the deadline and the registration instructions.
 Now, it's time to move forward and modify all the parameters available on Settings.
-In Bottlebooks,Some readers
+If this isn't the case, please go back and properly create your event.
+See How to Set Up and Manage an Evennt or Collection for guidance.
+In Bottlebooks, yoPopular

 • Generating Your Event or Collection's Registration Link

 Once your event or collection is ready and live, it's time for your producers or partners to complete their registration.
 For that to happen, you need to contact and direct them to your event or collection through the registration link.
-Here's how you get theSome readers
+If your event or collection isn't created or ready, you need to cover that first.
+See How to Set Up and Manage an Event or Collection for guidance.
+Here's how you get the rPopular

-• Adding or Removing Exhibitors from Your Event
+• Adding or Removing Exhibitors from Your Event or Collection

 As an organizer or partner, you're able to manage your event or collection's exhibitors.
 This includes adding new exhibitors or suppliers and removing ones that no longer apply.
-Add Exhibitors orSome readers
+Before managing exhibitors or suppliers, you need to set up and configure your event or collection.
+See How to Set Up and Manage an Event or Collection for guidance.
+Add ExSome readers

 • Sending Targeted Messages to Exhibitors or Suppliers

 After setting up your event or collection and adding your exhibitors or suppliers, you'll need to communicate with them efficiently.
-To help you with that, Bottlebooks allows you to send messages directly from the platform, whether you're sharing important information or reminding them to complete their registration.Some readers
+To help you with that, Bottlebooks allows you to send messages directly from the platform, whether you're sharing important information or reminding them to complete their registration.
+If you haven't completed the first steps, then you should do that first.
+See How to Set Up and Manage an Event or Collection (https://bottlebooks.crisp.help/en/article/how-to-set-Popular

 • Testing Your Event or Collection with a Test Account

-When you're done setting up your event or collection and feel ready to make it available to exhibitors or suppliers, we recommend that you first test it to check that everything is working properly and that the user experience matches your expectations.Popular
+When you're done setting up your event or collection and feel ready to make it available to exhibitors or suppliers, we recommend that you first test it to check that everything is working properly and that the user experience matches your expectations.
+If you haven't finished setting up your event or collection, make sure to complete it before proceeding.
+See How to Set Up and Manage an Event or CollectionPopular

 • Promoting Your Event Directory